lostmygithubaccount/dasky/README.md

 **Important**: Your workspace must be in *North Central US* or *UK South* due to Compute Instance availability.

-**Important**: The size of your compute instance will affect the amount of data you can run on 'locally' with Dask.
+**Important**: The size of your Compute Instance will affect the amount of data you can run on 'locally' with Dask.
 I find a `STANDARD_DS15_V2` works well for ~1 year of data, while a `STANDARD_NC24` works well for ~2 years of data.
 Adjust the size of data in the notebook as needed for your VM size.

 Enabling SSH access is optional.